citiususc/veryfasttree/README.md

 - v3.1.0 (December 2021):
     - NEXUS format is now supported.
     - Parallelization of SPR (Subtree-Prune-Regraft) moves.
-    - New tree partitioning algorithm for NJ and SPR.
+    - New tree partitioning algorithm for NNI and SPR.
     - Choose between deterministic and non-deterministic parallelization (best performance).
     - Minor fixes.

-- v3.0.1 (July 2020):
-    - Minor fixes to process input arguments.

 - v3.0 (May 2020):
     - AVX2 and AVX512 support.